Nastel/tnt4j-streams-zorka/samples/ZorkaConnector/readme.md

 ### Zorka LDAP configuration

-In order you need LDAP traces in your JKool Cloud, you:
+In order you need LDAP traces in your [JKoolCloud](https://www.jkoolcloud.com), you:
 * Add `tnt4j_ldap.bsh` to *scripts* in zorka.properties file
 * Configure LDAP trace: